5. Various film deposition technologies based on the Physical Vapor Deposition (PVD) method

 – Enables the formation of highly-reproducible thin films in a stable process, because there is less change in the atmosphere during the film forming process

-– Enables the film forming process to be conducted at a relatively low pressure
+– Enables the film forming process to be conducted at a relatively low pressure - Enables independent control of ion energy and ionic current density

 – Enables the acceleration of the film forming rate by increasing the current density